 The 192nd received orders to withdraw, but the 194th did not receive the order for some unknown reason.
 The battalion finally was ordered to withdraw and 1st Lt.
 Harold Costigan informed the members of A Company, and D Company, 192nd, that they would have to fight their way out.
 The tanks fought their way through Carmen losing two tanks but saving the crews except for Capt.
 Edward Burke.
 He had been hit by enemy fire and presumed dead.
 It was on December 26 or 27 that Byron’s parents received a telegram from him telling them that he was okay.

-The night of January 6/7 the 194th, covered by the 192nd, crossed the bridge over the Culis Creek and entered Bataan.
-After they had crossed, they covered the 19nd’s withdrawal.
+On the night of January 6 the 194th, covered by the 192nd, crossed the bridge over Culis Creek and entered Bataan.
+After they had crossed, they covered the 192nd’s withdrawal.
 The 192nd was the last American unit to enter Bataan before the engineers blew up the bridge at 6:00 A.M.
 This was the beginning of the Battle of Bataan.
 At this time, the food rations were cut in half.
 It was at this time that the tank companies were reduced to three tanks each.
 This was done to provide tanks to D Company, while those crews still without tanks were used as replacements.

 General Weaver also issued the following orders to the tank battalions around this time: “Tanks will execute maximum delay, staying in position and firing at visible enemy until further delay will jeopardize withdrawal.
 If a tank is immobilized, it will be fought until the close approach of the enemy, then destroyed; the crew previously taking positions outside and continuing to fight with the salvaged and personal weapons.
 Considerations of personal safety and expediency will not interfere with accomplishing the greatest possible delay.”